 Sometimes you go to the veterinarian without any clue on what you should do.
 Some people also get overwhelmed with the lots of information the veterinarian tells them that they forget to ask questions and do what they were instructed to do.
 Here is some advice you should follow so you can decide for yourself if your dog really needs a booster shot:

 - Make sure you have a clear mind whether you want your dog to receive vaccinations or not.
 You should know better the condition of your dog based on their behavior.
-Make sure you have an understanding of what vaccines are recommended and why the vet recommends it.
+Make sure you have an understanding of what vaccines are recommended like Bordetella and why the vet recommends it.

 - Do some research about the pros and cons of vaccines.
 That way, you can have a productive conversation between your veterinarian and get a better grasp of your dog’s overall health.
 There are plenty of materials like the AAHA guidelines to start you off for reference.